josherich/blog/_posts/2024-07-30-against-ai.md

 - You only need one strong evidence, and then try really hard to interpret it correctly.
 One good example would be self driving ability gets a decent jump that’s in the level of previous autoregressive language generation to GPT3 with RLHF.
 It starts to interpret 99.9% of open roads and make every right decisions in highway situations that could lead to severe crashes.
 It starts to predict dangerous situations and take actions in advance.
 Its driving behaviors can be fine-tuned without hurting the general ability, just like LM fine-tuning.
 - Crushing a hard benchmark is not a strong evidence.
 The underwhelming o1 scores 78 on [GPQA(PhD-Level Science Questions)](https://arxiv.org/abs/2311.12022), expert human scores 69.7.
 Does that mean we've acheived PhD intelligence?

+### Ask Yourself That's Search or Create

+Search or create, it doesn't matter as long as it's useful.
+This is a helpful way to think about the compute model of language models.

+In the traditional prompt-response setup, there is a single search step.
+In the [Chain of Thought (CoT)](https://arxiv.org/pdf/2201.11903) model, the query is augmented to provide more signals to guide the weights.
+In the [ReAct](https://arxiv.org/pdf/2210.03629) model, a more formal setup allows external signals to help assemble the search query.
+In the o1 model, it is believed that Monte Carlo Tree Search (MCTS) is used as a search algorithm, which involves trying a few steps further, evaluating the results, and continuing with the most promising branch.

+There isn't always a clear boundary between search and creation, and sometimes the distinction doesn't matter as long as the result delivers.
+However, this difference becomes critical when evaluating an exceptionally capable code editor like [Bolt](https://bolt.new/).
+Due to the lack of data or unbalanced data, the 'search' results can be excellent in some areas but poor in others.
+Therefore, you shouldn't be overly impressed by a model creating a to-do app or a landing page.
+This isn't to say they won't be able to in the future, but simply that the currently available data isn't sufficient yet, they probably will not be.

 ### Benchmark

 Hard benchmarks are hard when people actually care.
 For instance, best models solve less than 2% of [math problems with depth](https://epochai.org/frontiermath); Best models score 55.5% on [super easy problems](https://arcprize.org/) without cheating.